Oh Madeline: Syndication

 Oh Madeline briefly aired on USA Network in the early 1990s.
+An attempt to revive the show as The Madeline Kahn Show was proposed by Metromedia Producers Corporation for the 1985-1986 season, but the deal never happened.

 Awards and nominations

 Kahn was nominated for a Golden Globe Award for Best Actress in a Comedy Series in 1984, losing to Joanna Cassidy for the series Buffalo Bill.